Nov. 10, 2020

 Your Campsite – A level campsite with natural wind protection is a must.
 Make sure your tent isn’t located underneath any widow makers.

 Tent Setup – Setting a glamping tent up takes longer than a normal camping tent.
-The exact method varies depending on model.
+The exact method varies depending on the model.
 However, it’s important to set yours up on a level surface, ideally a wooden or concrete platform for the true glamping experience.

 Your Gear – There are dozens of different ways to furnish a glamping tent.
 The rest of your gear is just as important as the tent.
 Some people like to set up their tent to mimic an entire living area with a kitchen area, living space, and a bed.
 Others prefer to pack in multiple sleeping bags, sleeping pads, and cots for a high-capacity sleeping space.